Russian Naval Infantry: World War II

 Many of the new units were raised as part of the Black Sea, Pacific and Northern Fleets.
 The military situation demanded the deployment of large numbers of naval infantry on land, so the Naval Infantry contributed to the defense of Odessa, Moscow, Leningrad, Sevastopol, Stalingrad, Novorossiysk and Kerch.

 The Naval Infantry conducted over 114 landings, most of which were carried out by platoons and companies.
 In general, however, Naval Infantry served as regular infantry, without any amphibious training.
-They conducted four major operations: two during the Battle of the Kerch Peninsula, one during the Caucasus Campaign and one as part of the Landing at Moonsund, in the Baltic.
+They conducted four major operations on the Eastern Front: two during the Battle of the Kerch Peninsula, one during the Caucasus Campaign and one as part of the Landing at Moonsund, in the Baltic.
+During the Soviet-Japanese War of 1945, Soviet naval infantry landed in Korea, southern Sakhalin and the Kurils.

 During the war, five brigades and two battalions of naval infantry were awarded Guards status.
 Nine brigades and six battalions were awarded decorations, and many were given honorary titles.
 The title Hero of the Soviet Union was bestowed on 122 Naval Infantry servicemen.

 The Soviet experience in amphibious warfare in World War II contributed to the development of Soviet operational art in combined arms operations.
 Many members of the Naval Infantry were parachute trained; they conducted more drops and successful parachute operations than the Soviet Airborne Troops (VDV).

 The Naval Infantry was disbanded in 1947, with some units being transferred to the Coastal Defence Force.